How To Protest

 Provide records of deeds or deed transfers to prove ownership.

-If you acquired the property after January 1, you may protest its value until the ARB approves the appraisal records.
+If you acquired the property after Jan.
+1, you may protest its value before the protest deadline.
 The law recognizes both the old and new owners as having an interest in the property’s taxes.

 - Is your property being taxed by the wrong taxing units?